Polls open in first Iran presidential vote since atomic deal | New Country 923

 Mostafa Hashemitaba, a pro-reform figure who previously ran for president in 2001, and Mostafa Mirsalim, a former culture minister, also remain in the race.

+Mohammad Khatami, another reformist who served as Iran’s president from 1997 to 2005, also has endorsed Rouhani.

+Supporters of the two leading candidates honked, blared music and held pictures of the hopefuls out of car windows on the traffic-clogged and heavily policed streets of Tehran late into the night Thursday, ignored a ban on campaigning in the final 24 hours before the vote.

-Voting is scheduled to run until 6 p.m., though Iranian authorities routinely extend voting for several hours in elections.
+Voting is scheduled to run until 6 p.m., though Iran routinely extends voting for several hours in elections.
+Iranian authorities say they believe the vote will exceed a 70 percent turnout.

 Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, contributed to this report.